 Just about everyone knows that the largest park in San Francisco is Golden Gate Park.
 But can you name the second largest one?
 (The Presidio doesn’t count; that’s federal.)

 Named for John McLaren, San Francisco’s first Superintendent of Parks, McLaren Park is just over 300 acres, about a third the size of its larger and better-known sibling.

 Located in the formerly industrial southeastern section of the city, the area was difficult to access in the late 1920s, when it was first proposed as open space.
 It’s still off the beaten path for most people today.
-This fact may help protect what Phil Ginsburg, current Superintendent of Recreation and Parks, calls “an incredible habitat.”
+This fact may help protect what Phil Ginsburg, current superintendent of the city's Department of Recreation and Parks, calls “an incredible habitat.”

 That habitat, Ginsburg says, provided the Ohlone Indians — who lived in the area prior to the Gold Rush — with water and a healthy mix of plants and animals.
 Golden Gate Park, by contrast, had to be created out of shifting sand dunes.

-The County Board of Supervisors must have loved McLaren’s work as much as he loved doing it, because the Lodge near the entrance to Golden Gate Park was built as his residence; that’s a job benefit not even offered to the Mayor.
-(The building is now Park Headquarters.)
+The Board of Supervisors must have loved McLaren’s work as much as he loved doing it, because the Lodge near the entrance to Golden Gate Park was built as his residence; that’s a job benefit not even offered to the mayor.
+(The building is now park headquarters.)
 McLaren was also given lifetime tenure.

-A statue of McLaren was made during his lifetime, but he wouldn’t allow it to be installed: he hated statues in parks.
-Visitors to Golden Gate Park today will notice that he planted bushes in front of some of the statues there, to hide them.
+A statue of McLaren was made during his lifetime, but he wouldn’t allow it to be installed: He hated statues in parks, so much that visitors to Golden Gate Park today will notice that he planted bushes in front of some of the statues, to hide them.

 But he wasn’t all work and no play.
-McLaren was known for standing outside the Lodge on Sundays and giving candy to children as they came into the park.
+McLaren was known for standing outside his lodge on Sundays and giving candy to children as they came into the park.